When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Sky Stream close up lifestyle

-The Sky Stream puck looks a lot like a slightly thinner Apple TV, but then it is hard to make a small black box stand out.
-With no tuners or hard drive inside it’s significantly smaller than even the Sky Q Mini boxes, with just a subtle Sky logo on top.
+The Sky Stream puck looks a lot like a slightly thinner Apple TV.
+With no tuners or hard drive inside it’s significantly smaller than even the Sky Q Mini boxes.
+There’s not a lot to identify it, just a subtle Sky logo on top.

-The remote you get is identical to the one that comes with Sky Glass, which is slightly different to the one for Sky Q. The layout has been tweaked, with a plus button to add stuff to your playlist instead of a record button.
-The button to activate voice control has also been moved front and centre, but it’ll respond to the ‘Hello Sky’ command if lifting a finger is too much effort.
+The remote you get is identical to the one that comes with Sky Glass.
+It is slightly different to the one for Sky Q. The layout has been tweaked, with a plus button to add stuff to your playlist instead of a record button.
+The button to activate voice control has also been moved front and centre.
+Stream will respond to the ‘Hello Sky’ command if lifting a finger is too much effort.
+The remote does remove the channel up and down buttons.
+This is a bit strange at first.

 Sky Stream software